zjs023/Regularized_inversion_HFIMS/README.md

 ```Matlab
 addpath(genpath('./'));
 ```
-Run the program by calling `GFPDF_inv_cmp` in Command Window, and it will automatically run the inversions of the GF-PDFs and compare the results from different methods.
+Run the program by calling `GFPDF_inv_cmp` in Command Window, and it will automatically run the inversions of three predefined GF-PDFs and compare the results from different methods.

 [Packages](#Packages)

+##1.